 111 Lancewood Road

 How many complaints have been made against Amcol Systems, Inc.?

 The BBB – Better Business Bureau, has reported at least five complaints against Amcol Systems, Inc. The closed cases allege problems with billing and collections.

 They have an A+ rating on the BBB website.

-Does it help to pay off the debt?
+Would it help if you just paid off the debt?

-This is still a negative entry and will damage your credit score nevertheless.
-It is guaranteed to lower your credit score.
+This is still a negative entry and will still cause damage to your score.

 Consumer Tips for dealing with Amcol Systems, Inc.